Scorecard, Answers 61 to 70.

 The current leadership of Alcoholics Anonymous considers Bill's words to be so special that when they released the fourth edition of the Big Book, they did not change a single word, or fix a single falsehood, in the sacred First 164 Pages, which Bill mostly wrote or co-wrote.
 (But they did delete Clarence Snyder's story, The Home Brewmeister.
 Clarence Snyder was the one and only person in the Big Book who criticized Bill Wilson for his financial dishonesty.
 Now there are none.)

 Likewise, the other cofounder of Alcoholics Anonymous, Dr. Robert Holbrook Smith, is also considered a prophet and a saint of the church.
 The true believers pointedly overlook the fact that Dr. Bob was such a religious fanatic that he wrote in the Big Book that he felt sorry for you if you don't swallow all of the dogmatic religious statements that he and Bill Wilson were selling in the Big Book.
 Dr. Bob's daughter wrote in her own book that Dr. Bob was a cold, cruel, aloof, harsh alcoholic father, someone who carved a paddle with which to beat his children, modifying it so that it would hurt more.
 Dr. Bob was a textbook case of a petty tyrant, someone who grovelled like a toady before his superiors, like his wife (read Dr. Bob's Nightmare in the Big Book), but who was an autocratic dictator to those who were weaker than him, like his children or sick alcoholics.
-The faithful A.A. members also overlook the fact that Dr. Bob was so wrecked and had such a bad reputation as a doctor from his many years of being a drunk doctor, that he was incapable of even supporting himself while working as a doctor, and had to be supported by an A.A. handout for the rest of his life while he devoted his life to cult religion.
+The faithful A.A. members also overlook the fact that Dr. Bob was so wrecked and had such a bad reputation as a doctor from his many years of being a drunk doctor, that he was incapable of even supporting himself while working as a doctor, and he had to be supported by an A.A. handout for the rest of his life while he devoted his life to cult religion.

 Bill Wilson and Dr. Bob were the only people who ever got royalties from the publication of the Big Book even though the book had at least 32 authors, and those authors had been promised that the group would own the book — everybody else was supposed to be "unselfish" and have "no thought of the profit motive."
 Bill Wilson even had the gall to brag: